supernovahs/Foofa-NFT-fractionalizer-ERC1155-/README.md

 # Author : Supernovahs.eth

-# Live link : foofa.surge.sh
+# Live link : foofanft.surge.sh

 # This is my hackathon Project submitted for Ethlglobal hack for Road to Web3 .
 => User can view all there ERC1155 NFTs using covalent API, List them, Fractionalize them into any no of ERC1155 tokens .
 Sell the tokens for a discount in our dapp.
 And when the NFT is bought by someone, anyone can burn the tokens in return of the proceeds of sale.